wgsl-tooling-wg/wesl-spec/README.md

 Several projects have identified these features as valuable to be shared more broadly:

 * **[visibility control](./Visibility.md)** -
-Define the public parts of wgsl. e.g. `export`, `public`.
+Define the public parts of wesl. e.g. `export`, `public`.

 * **[generics](./Generics.md)** -